tanema/dimse/docs/pdu.md

 # PDU message descriptions
+PDU stands for protocol data unit, and this doc overall describes the underlying protocol that establishes an association with an AE, issues a command, and responds to any subsequent commands.

 ## PDU DIMSE Flow
 It seems like since you can only have 128(255/2) presentation contexts you should